LearnPress/learnpress/readme.txt

 == Changelog ==

+= 4.1.4 (2021-10-0x) =
+~ Fixed security: when user share profile, another user can see settings as change password, change info ~ Fixed minor bugs
+~ Modify: not scroll to title courses when load first

 = 4.1.3.1 (2021-09-15) =
 ~ Fixed: some shortcode of latex show incorrect on question answer.
 ~ Added: hooks for course_continue_button, course_purchase_button, course_enroll_button.